 Technological Risks

-- Cyber-attacks or other security breaches could have a material adverse effect on our business. - Disruptions in the operation of our and our outsourced partners' computer systems and data centers could have a material adverse effect on our business.
+- Cyber-attacks or other security breaches could have a material adverse effect on our business. - Disruptions in the operation of our and our outsourced partners' technology environments could have a material adverse effect on our business.

 Financial Risks